test-coverage-review

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Audit, plan, write, and verify unit tests for Python projects using pytest.
 Use this skill whenever someone asks to review test coverage, write tests, add missing tests, check if code is properly tested, improve test quality, or ensure new features have tests.
 Trigger on phrases like "write tests for this", "add unit tests", "check my test coverage", "review my tests", "are my tests good enough", "this needs tests", "test this module", or any request involving pytest, unittest, test files, mocking, fixtures, or code coverage in a Python project.
-Also trigger when someone finishes writing a feature and needs tests before the work is considered complete, or when they ask about testing best practices.About this skill
+Also trigger when someone finishes writing a feature and needs tests before the work is considered complete, or when they ask about testing best practices.Key capabilities

 Test Coverage Review